Turning a Callback into an Offer

 Understand “Reasonable Expenses”

 In this economic climate, it is more important than ever to demonstrate professionalism in the recruiting process by having a clear understanding of what the employer considers a reasonable expense.
 Request a copy of the employer’s reimbursement policy.
 If you are unclear about an expenditure, ask BEFORE you spend.
 Don’t assume that you are entitled to a night in a hotel—for example, some firms in NYC expect Yale law students to take the train into the city and return home that evening, other firms are willing to have you spend the night on them.
 In addition, smaller employers may have substantially different ideas about appropriate travel expenses (especially meals and hotels) than larger ones.
-Do not forget to keep all receipts and submit them promptly after your interview(s) while the information is still fresh in your mind.
+Keep all receipts and submit them promptly after your interview(s) while the information is still fresh in your mind.

 Figure out the logistics ahead of time so you don’t need to worry—know exactly where you must go and how long it will take you to get there.
 Prepare for the interview by reviewing the employer’s materials, talking to students who have worked for the employer, reviewing your resume, writing down a list of questions to ask at the interview, and knowing how you are going to answer their questions.
-If you obtained the names of the attorneys with whom you will meet, review their bios on the firm’s website and at www.martindale.com.
+If you obtained the names of the attorneys with whom you will meet, review their bios on the firm’s website.
 Be sure to bring whatever materials the employer has requested.